mavi13/GCFiddle/README.md

 ### Output box

 - Shows the output of the script execution
-- If you mark a variable or a waypoint, it will be selected in the variable box or in the waypoint box, respectively
+- If you mark a variable or a waypoint, it will be selected in the variable box or in the waypoint box, respectively.
+The map is centered to the selected waypoint.

 ### Variable box